Least to Greatest Calculator

 - Add a comparison symbol between each number

 - Rewrite each number in its original form

 Then, compare each number and put smaller numbers on the left and larger numbers on the right.
-If you want to sort from greatest to least then then put larger numbers on the left and smaller numbers on the right.
+If you want to sort from greatest to least, then put larger numbers on the left and smaller numbers on the right.

 What are Comparison Symbols?

 A comparison symbol, or comparison operator, is a mathematical symbol used to compare two numbers.
-The most commonly used comparison symbols are less than (<), greater than (>), and equal (=).
+The most commonly used comparison symbols when comparing two numbers are less than (<), greater than (>), and equal (=).

 When one number is smaller than another, the less than symbol is used like this:

 And, when one number is larger than another, the greater than symbol is used:

 After converting to decimal, sort the list by comparing each decimal value.
 There are a few different methods for sorting: ascending order or descending order.